Common questions and answers regarding Territorial Authorities registering for and using Landonline.

 Can we upgrade from e-search/e-search plus to TA e-certification?

-You can upgrade from e-search or e-search plus to TA e-certification by completing the Change firm licence – upgrade form.
+You can upgrade from e-search or e-search plus to TA e-certification by completing the upgrade licences form.

 Note: If you wish to upgrade from e-search, the TA e-certification licence fee is $1,000 and the Annual Maintenance Fee is $200.
 There is no difference in the cost of an e-search plus licence fee and Annual Maintenance Fee compared with TA e-certification.
 For more information about licence fees, see Pricing.
 If you have any queries about upgrading to TA e-certification, call Customer Support on 0800 ONLINE (0800 665 463) and select option 2.

-Why do TAs have to have two Firm set ups in Landonline?
+Why do TAs have to have multiple Landonline accounts?

-When Landonline was first developed, each TA was set up with a Firm name and code in Landonline in readiness for them purchasing a licence and starting to use TA e-certification.
-This ensured their Landonline TA e-certification account would be separate from any other LINZ accounts going forward.
+Larger corporates and government agencies may choose to set up a separate Landonline account for each business unit or branch.
+This allows separation of activity under Landonline for each business unit, and also enables separate invoicing.
+When Landonline was first developed, each TA was set up with an account name and code in Landonline in readiness for them purchasing a licence and starting to use TA e-certification.
+This ensured their Landonline TA e-certification account would be separate from any subsequent accounts required by the TA that do not relate to e-certification.

 To activate TA e-certification, you need to notify LINZ that your TA wishes to be enabled to use Landonline TA e-certification, by emailing your contact details to: firstname.lastname@example.org with 'Enable TA e-certification' in the subject line.